julianeugarten/julianeugarten/creativewriting.md

 #### Creative Non-Fiction and Essays

-- [*The Multiverse of Fanfiction*](https://www.taylorfrancis.com/chapters/edit/10.4324/9781003480846-36/multiverse-fanfiction-julia-neugarten) in *Entering the Multiverse: Perspectives on Alternate Universes and Parallel Worlds*, edited by Paul Booth, [Routledge](https://www.routledge.com/Entering-the-Multiverse-Perspectives-on-Alternate-Universes-and-Parallel-Worlds/Booth/p/book/9781032770116) (forthcoming 2024).
+- [*The Multiverse of Fanfiction*](https://www.taylorfrancis.com/chapters/edit/10.4324/9781003480846-36/multiverse-fanfiction-julia-neugarten) in *Entering the Multiverse: Perspectives on Alternate Universes and Parallel Worlds*, edited by Paul Booth, [Routledge](https://www.routledge.com/Entering-the-Multiverse-Perspectives-on-Alternate-Universes-and-Parallel-Worlds/Booth/p/book/9781032770116) (2024).

 - [*Rom-Communism: Ted Lasso and the Future of the Romantic Comedy*](https://www.popmatters.com/rom-communism-ted-lasso-feature) on *Popmatters* (2024).